- Welcome to this editionof CBN News Showcase.

 How shall they hearunless there's a preacher?

-- He's just looking forpeople that are hungry
+- He's just looking for peoplethat are hungry and open

 at the Light the Fire Againconference in Toronto.